calderov/blog/content/posts/t3-tutorial-notes/index.md

 ---
-title: "T3 Tutorial Notes"
+title: "Coding a Twitter clone with the T3 stack"
 date: 2023-06-27T11:32:48-06:00
 draft: true
 ---

 The T3 stack is a web development stack proposed by Theo Browne.
 It is a popular choice to build large scale web applications simply and quickly, taking care of bussiness logic, database handling, object validation, API schemas, authentication and UI styling.

 This tutorial will guide you through the development of a Twitter clone using the T3 stack.
-We will cover all the steps from the installation of the tools that comprise the T3 stack, hosting the code on GitHub, setting up a database and deploying our app to the cloud!
+We will cover all the steps from the installation of the tools that comprise the T3 stack, hosting the code on GitHub, setting up a database in Planetscale and deploying our app to the cloud through Vercel!

 ## The tools in the T3 Stack
 Let's start by presenting the tools that comprise the T3 stack, these are: